 Strategies to Foster Emotional Intelligence in Children

-Encourage Open Communication
+Facilitating Open Communication

-Model Emotional Intelligence
+A Model of Emotional Intelligence

 Teach Problem-Solving Skills

-Use Storytelling as a Tool
+Use Storytelling as a Resource

 Practice Mindfulness and Reflection